 In 1935, friends and associates of Calvin Coolidge began an effort to create a permanent national memorial at Plymouth Notch, VT, to honor our Thirtieth President.
 John Garibaldi Sargent, who had served as Mr. Coolidge’s Attorney General, was chosen to head the undertaking.
 Unfortunately, with the death of Mr. Sargent in 1939 the project was put on hold and then, with coming of World War II, it came to a halt.

-In 1960, John Coolidge and a group of Vermont’s luminaries rekindled the project and formed the Calvin Coolidge Presidential Foundation.
+In 1960, John Coolidge and a group of Vermont’s luminaries rekindled the project and formed the Calvin Coolidge Memorial Foundation.
 Deane C. Davis, president of National Life Insurance Company and later governor of Vermont, was chosen to lead this effort.

 A team of restoration specialists from Colonial Williamsburg advised that the entire village of Plymouth Notch could be restored, preserved, and interpreted as an important part of the American heritage, and thus, serve as a fitting memorial to Mr. Coolidge.

 To enlist national involvement, John Coolidge sought and received the support of national dignitaries, including the President and former presidents of the United States and relations of President Coolidge’s former cabinet officials.
 President John F. Kennedy became a Sponsor, as did former Presidents Herbert Hoover, Harry S. Truman, Dwight D. Eisenhower and former Vice President Henry A. Wallace, whose father had served as Coolidge’s Secretary of Agriculture.
 Later President Lyndon B. Johnson and former First Lady Jacqueline B. Kennedy lent their support as well.